Michigan

 - Publicly display all or more than four sequential digits of a Social Security number

-- Use all or more than four sequential digits of a Social Security number as a primary account number for an individual
+- Use all or more than four sequential digits of an SSN as a primary account number for an individual

-- Visibly print all or more than four sequential digits of a Social Security number on any identification badge, card, membership card, permit, or license
+- Visibly print all or more than four sequential digits of an SSN on any identification badge, card, membership card, permit, or license

 Required Privacy Policies

-Since January 1, 2006, any person who obtains one or more Social Security numbers in the ordinary course of business must create a written privacy policy.
-That policy must:
+Since January 1, 2006, any person who obtains one or more Social Security numbers in the ordinary course of business must create a written privacy policy that ensures SSN confidentiality, prohibits unlawful disclosure, limits access to SSN-containing documents, and describes proper disposal methods.

 Public Records Exemption

-All or more than four sequential digits of a Social Security number contained in a public record are exempt from disclosure under Michigan's Freedom of Information Act.
+All or more than four sequential digits of an SSN contained in a public record are exempt from disclosure under Michigan's Freedom of Information Act (MCL 15.231 et seq.).
+Michigan FOIA Section 13(1)(a), codified at MCL 15.243, provides a broader privacy exemption for any information of a personal nature where public disclosure would constitute a clearly unwarranted invasion of privacy.

 Penalties

-A person who violates the Social Security Number Privacy Act with knowledge that their conduct violates the law is guilty of a misdemeanor punishable by imprisonment for up to 93 days, a fine of up to $1,000, or both.
+A person who violates the SSN Privacy Act with knowledge that their conduct violates the law is guilty of a misdemeanor punishable by imprisonment for up to 93 days, a fine of up to $1,000, or both.

 Michigan Consumer Protection Act

-The Michigan Consumer Protection Act (MCPA), Act 331 of 1976, codified at MCL 445.901 through 445.922, serves as a general enforcement tool for data privacy violations in Michigan.
-While not specifically a privacy law, its broad prohibition against unfair, unconscionable, or deceptive trade practices gives the Attorney General authority to pursue companies that mishandle personal data.
+The Michigan Consumer Protection Act (MCPA), Act 331 of 1976, codified at MCL 445.901 through 445.922, serves as a general enforcement tool for data privacy violations.
+While not a standalone privacy statute, its broad prohibition against unfair, unconscionable, or deceptive trade practices gives the Attorney General authority to pursue companies that mishandle personal data.

-The Attorney General can seek injunctive relief, civil fines, and restitution under the MCPA.
-Consumers may also bring private lawsuits to recover actual damages or $250, whichever is greater, plus reasonable attorney fees.
+Consumers may bring private lawsuits under the MCPA to recover actual damages or $250, whichever is greater, plus reasonable attorney fees.
+The Attorney General may seek injunctive relief, civil fines, and restitution.

 The Proposed Personal Data Privacy Act (SB 359)